 With a background in IT and electronics, I build every PC I need myself, along with all the necessary networking and server requirements.

-By building smaller plants, I have learned a lot, and I have gained knowledge and experience to tackle large plants.
+By building small setups, I have learned a lot, and I have gained knowledge and experience to tackle large ones.

 While studying photography in high school (Sint Lukas Brussels), I learned everything I needed for photogrammetry.

 To process the photos into a 3D model, I use Agisoft Photoscan and Capturing Reality.

 I tend to avoid repetitive tasks and prefer writing Python scripts instead.